Table of contents

 Instead of walking straight back to Mittenwald I decided to prolong my tour a good deal.
 From the Vereiner Alm one can ascend the well-known Soiernspitze (2257 meters) in about two and a half hours.

 I ascended this mountain not completely though, but to an exposed spot with a largely unobstructed view.
-Here I grabbed the opportunity for taking an extra photo of the saddle that I just had traversed four hours earlier.
+Here I grabbed the opportunity for taking an extra photo of the saddle that I just had traversed a couple of hours earlier.

 2.2 Pleisenspitze, June 26